U.S. appeals court rejects GM racketeering suit against Fiat Chrysler | Law-Order

 U.S. appeals court rejects GM racketeering suit against Fiat Chrysler

-"Even accepting GM’s theory as true, the chain of causation between FCA’s bribes and GM’s injury is still too attenuated," said the opinion of the three-judge panel of the U.S. 6th Circuit Court of Appeals.
+"Even accepting GM’s theory as true, the chain of causation between FCA’s bribes and GM’s injury is still too attenuated," said the unanimous opinion of the three-judge panel of the U.S. 6th Circuit Court of Appeals.
+GM said it strongly disagrees with the ruling, and said it will still pursue other claims not based on the racketeering laws.

+"We will continue to pursue our case against FCA and the other defendants in the Michigan state court to recover the damages caused to GM as a result of FCA’s admitted corruption," GM said in a statement.
+Stellantis in a statement called GM’s lawsuits "meritless."

+"We will continue to defend ourselves vigorously against these frivolous allegations," Stellantis said, as it compared GM's filing to a "third-rate spy movie, full of preposterous allegations."
+To date, 16 former UAW and FCA employees have pleaded guilty in a five-year federal corruption investigation that ensnared two former UAW presidents after officials admitted embezzling funds for their personal benefit, using the funds for liquor, cigars, golf outings and expensive hotel stays.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)